 A solar cell is a semiconductor component that generates electricity when exposed to solar irradiation.
-For practical reasons several solar cells are typically interconnected and laminated to (or deposited on) a glass pane in order to obtain a mechanical ridged and weathering protected solar module.
-The photovoltaic (PV) modules are typically $1.6-2.1~\text{m}^2$ in size and have a power density in the range $160\text{-}220~\text{W}P$ pr. $\text{m}^2$ .
+For practical reasons several solar cells are typically interconnected and laminated to (or deposited on) a glass pane to obtain a mechanical ridged and weathering protected solar module.
+The photovoltaic (PV) modules are divided into two distinct classes by application where residential panels typically are $1.5 - 2.1 \, \text{m}^2$ in size whereas the panels for utility scale projects are 2-3 m2 in size.
+Module for both applications will have similar power density in the range 190-220 W_p pr. m2 and may be made from all the absorber materials mentioned below.
 They are sold with a product warranty of typically ten to twelve years, a power warranty of minimum 25 years and an expected lifetime of more than 30-35 years depending on the type of cells and encapsulation method.